w3c/openscreenprotocol/control_protocol.md

 This message is sent by a controlling user agent to terminate a presentation.
-In general, the simplest and most usable approach is to allow any connected controlling user agents to terminate a presentation if they know its ID and URL.
+In general, the simplest and most usable approach is to allow any connected controlling user agent to terminate a presentation if they know its ID and URL.
 There is no response to this request, instead the controlling user agent should wait to receive the Presentation Termination Event to determine whether it was successful.